 Five-step Approach

-Using business intelligence tools to improve decisions requires understanding the desired outcomes of the tool, filling process and data gaps, and making better sense of available data.
+Using supply chain business intelligence tools to improve decisions requires understanding the desired outcomes of the tool, filling process and data gaps, and making better sense of available data.
 By leveraging the five-step approach outlined below, you can build business intelligence capabilities in a practical and implementable way.

 Step One: Current State Gap Analysis and Use Case Validation